Fifty Shades of Grey (film): Plot

-Twenty-one year old Anastasia "Ana" Steele is an English literature major at Washington State University Vancouver in Vancouver, Washington.
-When her roommate, Kate Kavanagh, catches a cold and is unable to interview Christian Grey, a twenty-seven year old billionaire entrepreneur, for the college newspaper, Ana agrees to take Kate's place.
-At Christian's Seattle headquarters, she stumbles her way through the meeting.
-Christian, who is that year's WSU commencement speaker, takes an interest in her, and she in him.
+Twenty-one year old Anastasia "Ana" Steele is an English literature major at Washington State University Vancouver.
+Her roommate, Kate Kavanagh, catches a cold and is unable to interview Christian Grey, a twenty-seven year old billionaire entrepreneur, for the college newspaper.
+Ana agrees to take Kate's place.

+At Christian's Seattle headquarters, Ana stumbles her way through the meeting.
+Christian, who is that year's WSU commencement speaker, takes an interest in her, which is mutual.
 Soon after, he visits the hardware store where Ana works and offers to do a photo shoot to accompany the article for which she had interviewed him.

 Christian asks Ana out for coffee, but leaves abruptly after she confesses to being a romantic, saying he is not the man for her.
 He later sends her first edition copies of two Thomas Hardy novels, including Tess of the d'Urbervilles, as a gift, with a quote from the latter book about the dangers of relationships on an accompanying card.

 Ana and her friends celebrate graduation at a local bar.
 After drinking too much, she calls Christian, saying she is returning the books, and berating him for his behavior towards her.
-He goes to the bar to find her, arriving just as her photographer friend, José Rodriquez, attempts to kiss her against her will.
-Ana, suddenly sick, throws up and passes out.
-The next morning, she wakes up in Christian's hotel room, relieved that nothing sexual happened between them.
+He goes to the bar to find Ana, arriving just as her photographer friend, José Rodriguez, attempts to kiss her against her will.
+She is suddenly sick, throws up and passes out.
+The next morning, Ana wakes up in Christian's hotel room, relieved that nothing sexual happened between them.

-After the two make out in an elevator, and he takes her for a ride in his helicopter, a romance starts to develop.
-He insists, however, that she sign a non-disclosure agreement preventing her from revealing details about their relationship.
-He explains that he is a dominant who engages in sexual bondage relationships, but only as defined in a contract between the participants.
+After the two kiss passionately in an elevator, and Christian takes her for a ride in his helicopter, a romance starts to develop.
+He insists, however, that Ana sign a non-disclosure agreement preventing her from revealing details about their relationship.
+Christian explains that he is a dominant who engages in sexual bondage relationships, but only as defined in a contract between the participants.

 Ana reveals that she is a virgin.
-While considering the agreement and negotiating her own terms, and after briefly visiting his "Red Room," a place stocked with a bed and a variety of whips and shackles, she and Christian spend the night together.
+She considers the agreement and negotiates her own terms.
+Then, after briefly visiting his "Red Room" which is stocked with a bed and a variety of whips and shackles, Ana and Christian spend the night together.